ephios-dev/ephios/docs/development/contributing.rst

 Contributions to ephios are welcome.
 If you want to see what we are currently up to, check the available `issues <https://github.com/ephios-dev/ephios/issues>`_.

-If you have an idea for new feature you should start by deciding whether you want to write a plugin (see :doc:`plugin`) or to contribute the feature to the ephios core code.
+If you have an idea for new feature you should start by deciding whether you want to write a plugin (see :doc:`plugins/index`) or to contribute the feature to the ephios core code.
 A plugin is usually suitable if the feature is very specific to a small set of users (e.g. a specific signup process only used in your local organisation) or the feature is not related to the core tasks of ephios (e.g. a system for stock management).
 If all ephios users could profit from your feature,